 However, this is for reference only - you'll notice that you are not able to buy any fossils from Nook.
 It's also important to remember that any fossil you've ever had in your inventory will appear here whether you donated it or not.

-So, despite our steadfast rule of always giving Blathers the first one, we somehow failed to donate a Spino tail to our museum, which means we'll have to wait until we find another one.
+For example, despite our steadfast rule of always giving Blathers the first one, we somehow failed to donate a Spino tail to our museum, which meant we had to wait until we found another one.
 Doh!

 How long does it take to collect all the fossils in Animal Crossing: New Horizons?

 It depends how much you play.
-After over 60 consecutive days of play (since launch) and over 250 fossil assessments (you earn Nook Miles by completing the Fossil Assessment achievement), we were missing only two fossils - a left Ptera wing and that Spino tail which we had found and erroneously sold, if you're interested.
+After 60 consecutive days of play (from the time the game launched) and over 250 fossil assessments (you earn Nook Miles by completing the Fossil Assessment achievement), we were missing only two fossils — a left Ptera wing and that Spino tail, the latter of which we had found already and erroneously sold.